 And of course no bluegrass set is complete without an instrumental.
 On track four we are treated to McKeon’s arrangement of the traditional fiddle tune “Big Sciota”—equally brisk and sentimental, wherein all instruments take a turn leading.
 Arrangements throughout Weeds in the Ballast are particularly thoughtful, reflecting good use of every sound.
 Buoying the lead couple in most numbers is a high-caliber medley of fiddle, banjo, backup vocals, dobro—Matt Combs, Tim Carter, and Smith Curry, respectively.
 Their delightful picking and bowing straight from Nashville clinches the “grassy essence” of this debut CD.

-Weeds in the Ballast, as an entirety, I would quote its penultimate song title: “I Wouldn’t Change You if I Could.”
+If I were to say anything to Weeds in the Ballast, as an entirety, I would quote its penultimate song title: “I Wouldn’t Change You if I Could.”
 In our age of cynicism and constant whining, the lyrical sound and direct emotion of an upbeat bluegrass album like Weeds is welcome and delicious—a happy ending and new beginning in which I can believe.

 (Read on No Depression’s website HERE)